Colombian conflict: Economic Impact

-Direct economic effects

 Physical infrastructure

 The destruction of physical infrastructure has represented high costs for several sectors of the economy, directly altering production and distribution networks.
 The costs generated by damage to the oil infrastructure have shown a substantial increase since 1990.
 This is mainly explained by the increase in attacks on oil pipelines by groups outside the law.
 According to data from Ecopetrol, between 1999 and 2003, the costs assumed by the hydrocarbon exploitation sector grew by approximately 59%, amounting to $817,654.5 million.
 This equates to 23.6% of the total royalties that Ecopetrol turned to 20 departments and 110 municipalities, destined to improve the quality of life of the inhabitants.
 For 2004, costs decreased substantially to $11,015.5 million.
 This is the first sector most affected by the terrorist actions of groups outside the law.
 The costs are mainly derived from the spilled oil, "[...] from the repair of the pipeline, from the environmental decontamination and from the oil stopped producing 60% of the total expenses incurred."

 During the 1999–2003 period, costs against electrical and telecommunications towers increased substantially, representing $134,871.2 million.
-This is equivalent to 5.4% of 2003 GDP for the electricity, gas and water sector.
+This is equivalent to 5.4% of 2003 GDP for the electricity, gas, and water sector.
 On the other hand, according to data from the National Institute of Roads (INVÍAS), between 1993 and 1995, groups outside the law demolished 11 tolls and a bridge, and its reconstruction cost $378,476,248.
-This amount increased significantly during the 1999–2003 period, when the costs generated by the reconstruction of bridges represented $18,455.7 million.
+This amount increased significantly during the 1999–2003 period, when the costs generated by the reconstruction of the bridges represented $18,455.7 million.
 These costs are equivalent to 1.71% of the total INVÍAS budget for 2003.
-For 2004, costs for damages to the road infrastructure dropped substantially to $680 million.
-The partial interruption of the roads directly affects the transport sector, food and other private guilds, which in turn assume costs for these damages.
-However, generally these have not been quantified, because of the difficulty they have to be directly calculated.
-This tends to present itself as a generalized problem in quantifying the costs associated with conflict.
-This is explained, in part, by the tendency in the various economic sectors not to denounce this type of actions that, in one way or another, interrupt the normal functioning of economic activities.
+For 2004, costs for damage to road infrastructure dropped substantially to $680 million.
+The partial interruption of the roads directly affects the transport sector, food, and other private guilds, which in turn assume costs for these damages.
+However, generally these have not been quantified because of the difficulty they pose for being directly calculated.
+This presents the generalized problem of quantifying the costs associated with conflict.
+This is explained, in part, by the tendency in the various economic sectors not to denounce these types of actions that, in one way or another, interrupt the normal functioning of economic activities.

 Kidnapping and extortion ransoms

+Colombia is a country in which many people are or have been kidnapped.
+Kidnapping, as one of the manifestations that underlie armed conflict, carries both direct and indirect costs.
+The former consists mainly of the payment of ransoms and the expenses assumed by the State to control and prevent kidnapping.
+Indirect costs include, "[...] the loss of human capital for the duration of the detention and for the death of the kidnapped during his captivity".

+There are two types of kidnapping: